TylerTemp/SaintsField/README.md

 *   `bool searchable = false`: allow search in the list/array
 *   `int numberOfItemsPerPage = 0`: how many items per page by default. `<=0` means no paging
+*   `bool delayedSearch = false`: when `true`, delay the search until you hit enter or blur the search field

 ```csharp
 // Please ensure you already have SaintsEditor enabled in your project before trying this example